Legend: The Crocodile Story

 During the Second World War, Portugal, then ruled by a fascist dictatorship, was formally neutral – a statute that extended their colonies.
 However, that did not stop the Allied moving into East Timor in late 1941 units, apparently to pre-empt the Japanese invasion.
 The Japanese, in fact, invade, in February 1942, defeating the Dutch forces / combined Australian and occupy the territory until its liberation in 1945 Portugal regained possession and remained in control until the Portuguese Revolution of 1974.
 In 1975, the new government left Portuguese abandoned all their colonies.
 East Timor then enjoyed a few days of independence, before the Indonesians, who had long coveted territory, annexed it as a province 27 There was little local resistance and the international community largely acquiesced.
 The main Timorese independence movement, Fretilin (Revolutionary Front of Independent Timor This), which was originally formed to fight the Portuguese, now had to gear up again to fight a new and even more brutal occupier.
 In the violent counterinsurgency campaign that followed, the Indonesian army killed more than 100 000 East Timorese.

-With the capture in 1992 of the legendary leader of FRETILIN, Xanana Gusmão, the prospects looked bleak for the movement.
+East Timor’s history tells that with the capture in 1992 of the legendary leader of FRETILIN, Xanana Gusmão, the prospects looked bleak for the movement.
 It was not until the Asian economic crisis of 1997 and the subsequent removal of the veteran Indonesian President Suharto (see Indonesia section) that the growing international criticism of Indonesia’s campaign began to have some effect.
 In June 1999, President Habibie of Indonesia suddenly announced that a referendum would be held in East Timor, offering independence or autonomy within Indonesia.
 The referendum was held in August 1999 and 80 percent opted for independence.
 By way of revenge, the Indonesian army, along with local militias were armed and funded, indulged in an orgy of destruction and death that displaced hundreds of thousands of people and destroyed the already fragile economic base of the country.
 (A truth and reconciliation commission on the South African model, has been established to investigate the events of that period, and several senior Indonesians, including an army general, once they have been convicted of complicity in human rights abuses. ) In October 1999, a transitional UN administration (UNTAET) was established in East Timor, pending the holding of national elections.
 Furthermore, Gusmão was released from prison.
 The assembly returned survey in August 2001, as expected most candidates FRETILIN; Mari Alkatiri, FRETILIN also assumed the Premiership.
 The Presidency challenged in April 2002, was won by Xanana Gusmão, with a large majority.

 The new government sought to develop international contacts – with the UN, ASEAN and the South Pacific Forum – ASAP.
 Adherence to the IMF and World Bank was secured in July 2002, followed by joining the UN in September.
 Relations with its two more powerful neighbors, Indonesia and Australia, are also of high priority (see section Economy).
 The new country faced a massive task of reconstruction (see section Economy), and the government has found it difficult to fulfill many of its early promises.
 By the end of 2002, there were a number of violent confrontations between the frustrated population and the security forces of the government.
 The government has been supported by a force of residual UN, now known as UNMISET (United Nations Mission in East Timor), who took over from UNTAET in May 2002.